ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Modules and Packages.md

     from foo import bar

-In the first method, we must use the `foo` prefix whenever we access the module `bar`.
-In the second method, we don't, because we import the module to our module's namespace.
+In the first example, we use the `foo` prefix whenever we access the module `bar`.
+In the second example, we don't, because we import the module to our module's namespace.

 The `__init__.py` file can also decide which modules the package exports as the API, while keeping other modules